tholian-network/stealth/README.md

 Stealth empowers its Users, not Website Developers that could (,will ,and did) abuse technologies to compromise the freedom and rights of Web Browser End-Users.

 **Architecture Notes**:

-At this point in development, Stealth is implemented as a headless node.js Browser/Scraper/Proxy, which also serves its own HTML5-based Browser UI and can act as a Web Proxy via SOCKS or HTTP/S.
+At this point in development, Stealth is implemented as a headless node.js Browser/Scraper/Proxy, which also serves its own HTML5-based Browser UI and can act as a Web Filtering Proxy via SOCKS or HTTP/S. At a later point in time, Stealth will probably use a forked Browser Engine with a reduced featureset (e.g. without WebRTC and without WebUSB), but currently it uses a Webview that's preinstalled on your target system.

-At a later point in time, Stealth will probably use a forked Browser Engine with a reduced featureset (e.g. without WebRTC and without WebUSB), but currently it uses a Webview that's preinstalled on your target system.
-It is heavily recommended to use [Ungoogled Chromium](https://ungoogled-software.github.io) here if you run Stealth on a Desktop environment.
+It is heavily recommended to use [Ungoogled Chromium](https://ungoogled-software.github.io) as a Webview if you run Stealth on a Desktop target environment.
+As Stealth serves its own Browser UI on the same port `65432`, it's possible to connect to a Stealth instance that's hosted on a different machine in the same local network, too.

 ## Downloads / Releases